Klipper3d/klipper/docs/Protocol.md

 Each message block sent from host to firmware contains a series of zero or more message commands in its contents.
-Each command starts with a Variable Length Quantity (VLQ) encoded command-id followed by zero or more VLQ parameters for the given command.
+Each command starts with a Variable Length Quantity (VLQ) encoded integer command-id followed by zero or more VLQ parameters for the given command.
 So, the contents of an example message block might look like:

 ```
 <id_cmd_a><param1><id_cmd_b><param1><param2><id_cmd_c><id_cmd_d>
 ```

-In order to encode and parse the message contents, both the host and firmware must agree on a "data dictionary".
-The data dictionary associates high-level commands with specific integer command-ids along with the number of parameters that the command takes.
+In order to encode and parse the message contents, both the host and firmware must agree on the number of parameters each command has.
+So, in the above example, both the host and firmware would know that "id_cmd_a" is always followed by exactly one parameter, "id_cmd_b" two parameters, and "id_cmd_c" / "id_cmd_d" zero parameters.
+The host and firmware share a "data dictionary" that associates high-level commands with specific integer command-ids along with the number of parameters that the command takes.
 When processing the data, the parser will know to expect a specific number of VLQ encoded parameters following a given command.
-So, in the above example, both the host and firmware would know that "id_cmd_a" is always followed by exactly one parameter, "id_cmd_b" two parameters, and "id_cmd_c" / "id_cmd_d" zero parameters.

 The message contents for blocks sent from firmware to host follow the same format.
 The identifiers in these messages are "response ids", but